nonpartisan-redistricting-datahub/erj-ga/README.md

 As of May 19, 2022, all 2020 general election results are available for statewide, state senate, state house, and U.S. Congress races.

-As of May 19, 2022, we are currently working on 2020 primary election results.
+As of May 31, 2022, all 2020 primary and primary runoff election results are available for statewide, state senate, state house, and U.S. Congress races.

 ## File Descriptions